 Unit linked insurance plan is a mix of investment and insurance cover.
 The financial goal is to offer wealth creation and life insurance cover through investing a portion of the premium in an insurance plan and the other portion by investing in a mutual fund.

 ULIP stands for unit-linked insurance product which offers a combination of both insurance and investment.
-A policyholder makes the payment towards premium monthly or annually.
+A policyholder makes the premium payment either monthly or annually.
 Hence the policyholder pays a regular premium or an annual premium towards ULIPS unit linked insurance plans.

-A portion of the premium goes towards life insurance, and the balance amount, is invested just like a mutual fund.
+A portion of the premium goes towards life insurance, and the balance amount is invested just like a mutual fund.
 There are four types of ULIP plans namely, equity funds, debt funds, liquidity funds, and balanced funds.

-The investors pay a premium towards ULIP, which is pooled together and after deducting the expenses, the balance investment is invested in the type of funds i.e equity-oriented mutual fund, debt-oriented mutual fund or balanced fund and hybrid mutual fund.
-The investors are then allocated units in the proportion of the money invested.
+The investors pay a premium towards ULIP Plan, which is pooled together and after deducting the expenses, the balance investment is invested in the type of funds i.e equity-oriented mutual fund, debt-oriented mutual fund or balanced fund and hybrid mutual fund.
+The investors are then allocated the ULIP units in the proportion of the money invested.

 Let’s understand this with the help of an example:

 An investor invests in Aegon Life ULIP’s with an annual premium of Rs.
 1,00,000 for a period of 15 years.
 Below will the units allotted to you: